mybirth0407/snu-stat-bigdata-computing/README.md

-# 2023-summer-computing
+# 2023-bigdata-computing
-2023 summer computing bootcamp for graduate students in statistics at Seoul National University
+2023-summer bigdata bootcamp for graduate students in statistics at Seoul National University